DRCT Investors Have Opportunity to Lead Direct Digital Holdings, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., June 7, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Direct Digital Holdings, Inc. ("Direct Digital" or the "Company") (NASDAQ: DRCT).
+LOS ANGELES, June 11, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Direct Digital Holdings, Inc. ("Direct Digital" or the "Company") (NASDAQ: DRCT).

 Class Period: April 17, 2023 – March 25, 2024